jfitisoff/marqeta-example/README.md

 # marqeta-example
 Some sample tests for Marqeta's "Core" API.

-The tests use an API client I've been experimenting with.
+The tests use an API client I've been working on.
+The client is still pretty rough around the edges but it worked well enough to write these tests.
+Some of the main limitations right now:
+ * Only supports JSON.
+ * When a request results in a collection an array of individual resources are returned (but the goal is to replace this with a collection class that supports pagination.)
+ * No handling for embedded resources.
+ * There's no gem at the moment (This repo just references the repo for the experimental client.)

 ## Setup
 1. Clone the repo.